-Stylistically he has evolved over the years from avant-guard expressionism, to minimalism, to a post-modern romanticism.
+Stylistically he has evolved over the years from avant-garde expressionism, to minimalism, to a post-modern romanticism.
 Throughout, his music has remained accessible while still retaining an artistic individuality and integrity.
 Paradoxically, since the late 80’s he has achieved an overtly ‘traditional’ and yet distinctively modern voice: a blend of the traditional, popular and the modern which has been enthusiastically received by the musical public.
-His works have been performed, broadcast, throughout Canada and abroad, even on Canadian Airline’s ‘in flight’ music programs.
+His works have been performed and broadcast throughout Canada and abroad, even on Canadian Airline’s ‘in flight’ music programs.

-Much of his works have been used by major contemporary dance companies such as Les Grand Ballet Canadiens, Ballet B.C., Alberta Ballet, Toronto Dance Theatre, Ballets Du Nord (France), Hong Kong & the Guangzhue Ballet in China.
-Mr. Mozetich has written compulsory pieces for the 1992 Banff String Quartet Competition, the 1995 ‘ 2015 Montreal International Music Competition respectively for violin and piano.
+Many of his works have been used by major contemporary dance companies such as Les Grand Ballet Canadiens, Ballet B.C., Alberta Ballet, Toronto Dance Theatre, Ballets Du Nord (France), Hong Kong Ballet and the Guangzhue Ballet in China.
+Mr. Mozetich has written compulsory pieces for the 1992 Banff String Quartet Competition, as well as for the 1995 and 2015 Montreal International Music Competitions respectively for violin and piano.
 In 1995 he was the honoured composer on postmodern music at the Gent Conservatory Music Festival in Belgium where three concerts with live national broadcast featured his compositions.

 Mozetich has been teaching composition since 1991 at Queen’s University in Kingston, Ontario where he resides.
-Currently he is working on a commission for Lawrence Wiliford tenor and the Cecilia String Quartet for the Isabel series in Kingston.
-Following will be a cello concerto with soloist, Amanda Forsyth and the National Arts Centre Orchestra in Ottawa.
+Currently he is working on a commission to compose a cello concerto for soloist Amanda Forsyth and the National Arts Centre Orchestra in Ottawa.